Nick Baker (naturalist): BBC

 In Nick Baker's Under the Skin on BBC Two, Baker attempted to get under the skin of animals such as grizzly bears, penguins, rattlesnakes and rhinos - examining their habitats and behaviour in his own way.

-In 1999 Baker worked on two science series.
+In 1999, Baker worked on two science series.
 He presented Twister and joined the presenting team of the science series, Tomorrow's World.
 Other ventures have included co-presenting BBC Two's Watch Out with Simon King.

 Nick Baker's Weird Creatures was frequently ridiculed on Harry Hill's TV Burp.
 Selections of the show were shown featuring Nick Baker performing poorly, or where a mundane or disappointing animal is featured.
 This included one episode where Nick went to find a basking shark off the coast of Cornwall, but instead found only otters, seagulls and a dog.
 After the last of the episodes had been shown Nick Baker appeared on TV Burp and called Hill a 'cheeky git', after throwing a custard pie in Harry's face at the end of a musical number.

+Nature conservation

 Nick Baker is the Vice President of the national wildlife charity, Butterfly Conservation.
+He is former president and current vice president of Buglife, vice president of the Royal Society for the Protection of Birds and is a member of BirdLife International and the Field Studies Council.